Robotics-Sensors/bellande_humanoid_robot_intelligence_control_system_utility/README.md

 # Welcome to the {BRSRI} Bellande Humanoid Robot Intelligence Control System utility

 ## 🤖 Explore Humanoid Robot Intelligence with Us!
-Welcome to the {BR&SRI} Humanoid Robot Intelligence Control System utility repository!
+Welcome to the {BRSRI} Humanoid Robot Intelligence Control System utility repository!
 Here, we invite you to delve into the fascinating world of humanoid robotics, showcasing the innovative capabilities of our intelligent control system.

 # Bellande Robotic Operating System Architecture
 - https://git.bellande-technologies.com/BRSRI/bellande_robotic_system_operating_architecture